 He has been part of the united Council effort that helped pull Surprise back to fiscal health over the last several years, generating a budget surplus and placing the City’s fiscal house in order.
 Mayor Hall also played a proactive supporting role with initiating a Surprise youth component and sponsors the Surprise Literacy Challenge annually.

-Hall is active with the Surprise Regional Chamber of Commerce and the AZ TechCelerator to promote business growth.
-In addition, Councilman Hall is a member of the STEM Community of Practice with representatives of the Dysart Unified School District and the West Valley Veterans Success Project (VCP) Advisory Committee with several other State and local elected officials.
+Hall is active with the AZ TechCelerator to promote business growth.
+In addition, Councilman Hall has been a member of the STEM Community of Practice with representatives of the Dysart Unified School District and the West Valley Veterans Success Project (VCP) Advisory Committee with several other State and local elected officials.
 He grew up in Idaho and received a business degree from Seattle University.
 Skip is a Vietnam War Veteran and was awarded the Bronze Star for his outstanding service 1969-1970.